“You must gain control over your money, or the lack of it will forever control you.”

 Emotions drive behavior, which is why it’s essential to understand one’s emotions about money and how they impact spending, saving, and budgeting behaviors.

-Here are some emotions commonly felt with money for clients to self-reflect on.
 Reassure them that there are no right or wrong answers.

 Needs are essential for survival and are necessities to live and work.

-Physiological and safety needs are at the bottom of Maslow’s hierarchy of Needs.
 An individual must feel safe and cared for to build a solid foundation for intellectual and creativity.

 Wants are not essential for survival but make life more comfortable and enjoyable.
-Therefore, these can be considered splurges and weaknesses.

 Individuals with ADHD struggle with impulse control, so it’s crucial to identify and create a plan.

 If you or your client struggle with impulse control, DO NOT get a credit card.
-It’s a dangerous trap that involves little thought, instant gratification, and hefty consequences once the bill arrives.

 Here is the formula for writing SMART goals: